Now, let’s break down in detail these three different project calendar tools, along with the pros and cons of each.

 Source: Google Calendar

 Google Calendar is flexible, allowing you to create multiple calendars and view them simultaneously or one at a time.
-You can organize your calendars in one of two ways:
+As a project manager, you can organize your calendars in one of two ways:

 Although Google Calendar can be an efficient method for collaboratively planning projects, it’s mostly used to schedule meetings.